ZhengtongYan/Hands-on-Session-1-of-DW-BI-Course-2022-Spring/README.md

 Please refer to the two pdf documents about downloading and installing Pentaho software in the Installation Guide folder:
 - Pentaho Installation Guide.pdf
 - Pentaho Installation Problems.pdf

+I have recorded a video to introduce how to download and install the software: https://www.youtube.com/watch?v=--afzrAZjyc